magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 The idea is that clients say that they want to "dilate" a Wormhole, and the Dilation protocol will take care of the rest to establish such a high-bandwidth connection automatically.

+The usually used Transit connection is replaced by a Dilation connection, that is managed by the Dilation implementation.
+Compared to the Transit connection, it has additional features like resilience against connection interruptions and sub-channels.
-Additionally, the protocol takes care of automatically re-establishing such a channel after a connection interruption, including re-sending all messages that got lost.
+The protocol takes care of automatically re-establishing such a channel after a connection interruption, including re-sending all messages that got lost.
-Furthermore, it has the concept of sub-channels built in, and will take care of the sub-channel management and data multiplexing too.
+It has the concept of sub-channels built in, and will take care of the sub-channel management and data multiplexing.

 ## Overview